qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Open identify results in a dock window (QGIS restart required)`
 * The :guilabel:`Mode` setting determines which layers will be shown by the Identify tool.
-By switching to 'Top down' or 'Top down, stop at first' instead of 'Current layer' attributes for all identifiable layers (see the "Project properties" section under: :ref:`sec_projects` to set which layers are identifiable) will be shown with the Identify tool.
+By switching to 'Top down' or 'Top down, stop at first' instead of 'Current layer', attributes for all identifiable layers will be shown with the Identify tool (see the "Project properties" section under :ref:`sec_projects` to set which layers are identifiable).
 * |checkbox| :guilabel:`Open feature form, if a single feature is identified`
 * Define :guilabel:`Search radius for identifying and displaying map tips as a percentage of the map width`